ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 page.
 It is possible for discussions to lead to the creation of issues.

 .. note::
-    Because the ``Discussions`` feature is still in beta on GitHub, usage may change in the future.
+    Because the ``Discussions`` page is still a beta feature on GitHub, usage may change in the future.

 Cloning the Source Repository
 -----------------------------
 As mentioned earlier, specific instructions for cloning a source repository from GitHub appear on the ``Contributing`` page in the respective library's documentation.
-In te following code for cloning and installing the latest version of a PyAnsys repository, ``<pyansy-repository>`` is a placeholder for the name of the repository.
+In the following code for cloning and installing the latest version of a PyAnsys repository, ``<pyansy-repository>`` is a placeholder for the name of the repository.